xiangao/reproducible-research/content/git/index.md

 If you store your code on GitHub, everyone can see everything.
 They can even see everything that ever was.

-I think this openness is a Good Thing.
+I think this openness is a good thing.
 You may be shy about your code, but probably no one is looking.
-And if they are looking, that is actually a Good Thing.
+And if they are looking, that is actually a good thing.

 ## Lab